Ryan Reynolds tweets the perfect response to Deadpool 3 joining the MCU

 Reynolds' Instagram post is even better: "First order of business: Find the guy who killed Bambi's mom."

 Deadpool 1 and 2 brought the character into its own after Reynolds' first, very different portrayal of the hero in the less-than-memorable X-Men Origins: Wolverine.
-When Disney acquired 20th Century Fox in 2019, they became the proud new owners of the rights to Marvel's X-Men characters.
+When Disney acquired 20th Century Fox in 2019, it became the proud new owner of the rights to Marvel's X-Men characters.
 Last year, Reynolds said it was "a win for everyone involved."

 Work is underway on Deadpool 3 and Marvel chief Kevin Feige confirmed it'll be R-rated.